Peter Trego

-Peter David Trego (born 12 June 1981) is a former English cricketer who played primarily for Somerset.
+Peter David Trego (born 12 June 1981) is an English former cricketer who played primarily for Somerset.
 He is a right-handed batsman and right-arm medium pace bowler.
 He is a big hitting all-rounder who is capable of taking a one-day match away from opposing teams in the latter stages.

 Career

 Born June 1981 in Weston-super-Mare, Somerset, Trego made his first-class debut for Somerset in April 2000 against Oxford Universities.
 He took two wickets in the match, but was not required to bat.
 His first appearance in county cricket came two months later, playing a Norwich Union National League game against Sussex.
 One of the highlights of Trego's debut season came in the Scarborough Festival County Championship match against Yorkshire, where he made an unbeaten 27 batting in Somerset's first innings, followed by bowling figures of 4/84 in Yorkshire's first innings.

 Towards the end of the 2000 season, Trego was selected as part of the England under-19 cricket team to play the touring Sri Lanka national under-19 cricket team.
 He appeared in all three One Day Internationals (ODIs), scoring a half century and taking four wickets as he did so.
 He also played in the first Test, scoring 90, and taking 1/48 in the match.

 He is the leading runscorer in Hong Kong Sixes cricket (184 runs).
 He also has the record for the highest individual score in Hong Kong Sixes(65*).

 In July 2019, he was selected to play for the Rotterdam Rhinos in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 Trego was released by Somerset at the end of the 2019 season and signed for Nottinghamshire on a two-year contract.

 He announced his retirement with immediate effect from cricket in September 2021.